gonoph/ddexec_example/README.md

 * you can run any readable file
     * by injecting it into any currently running process
     * hijacking the process to run your program
-* all that is needed is a way to download a remote file
+* all that is needed is a way to access a remote file

 The author, [Yago][yago] implemented this in shell as a POC, but this could be implemented in any language.